Breadcrumbs

 Make sure the “Camera” button is selected.

-Place your reference target on the table.
+Place your reference target on the table in this location under the camera.
 Adjust the frame period and integration time to give the correct intensity for your reference target.

 image-20240604-115140.png